When looking to get braces put on your teeth, you may be provided with some options for elastic ligatures by your orthodontist.

 Orthodontists don’t use power chains from the beginning of the treatment.
 But they are still used in the early stages of the treatment.

 The “stages” of a typical treatment for an individual who has crooked teeth include: “alignment stage”, “space closure”, and “detailing”.
 Power chains or connected ligatures are usually used during the “space closure” stage after the teeth have been aligned in a straight line using braces.
-They assist in closing up any gaps and moving the front teeth backwards whilst ensuring that they stay upright and straight.
+They assist in closing up any gaps and moving the front teeth backward whilst ensuring that they stay upright and straight.
 Basically, they are added to close gaps and guide teeth to where they need to be.

 5. They Are The Most Commonly Used Ligatures